 What to Do if Your Luggage is Stolen on Vacation

 Although this is always an upsetting experience, knowing how to approach the situation and get it resolved quickly will help alleviate some of the stress.
-There are also ways you can prepare ahead of your trip to make sure all your personal belongings and valuables are covered, so you won’t be left out of pocket.
-Travel insurance from Generali Global Assistance includes Baggage coverage for these types of situations.
+There are also ways you can prepare ahead of your trip to help protect your personal belongings and valuables, so you won’t be left out of pocket.
+A travel protection plan from Generali Global Assistance includes Baggage coverage for these types of situations.

 Also read: How to Keep Your Bags and Valuables Safe While Traveling